 A brief overview of negotiating a Debt Agreement

 First, you must make a list of all your debts.
 It is incredibly important to not forget or miss any debts.
-You must also know who you owe your debt to.
+You must also know whom you owe your debt to.
 Some creditors will sell debts to debt collection companies.
 The best way to find all your debts is to check your credit file.
-You can do this for free through Veda Advantage.
+You can do this for free here.

 Once you have an idea of all your debts, you need to create a budget outlining all your essential ongoing expenses.
 These include rent/mortgage, utilities, petrol, car payments, school fees, groceries, etc.

 Once you have covered your essential expenses, you need to show you have enough money left over to make your Debt Agreement repayments.
-This is the amount you will put forward to your creditors as your Debt Agreement repayment.
+This is the figure you will put forward to your creditors as your Debt Agreement repayment amount.
 You must ensure you can afford to live comfortably and repay your secured debts, but also offer enough to your creditors to satisfy your commitments.

 Using a registered Debt Agreement Administrator is much the same as using an accountant to do your tax.
 Debt Agreement Administrators are professional debt negotiators.
-They chase your debt, speak to your creditors, organize a budget and will manage your Debt Agreement ongoing.
-They do this every day for hundreds of Australian’s.
+They chase your debt, speak to your creditors, organise a budget and will manage your Debt Agreement ongoing.

 Registered Debt Agreement Administrators offer a professional service and will charge a fee.
 Each company is different so fees will vary must they will often be built into your Debt Agreement repayments so they are affordable and easy to manage.